 virtual uint32_t timeOfNextCheck() = 0;

 This method will be called immediately upon event registration, once called you are expected check if the event needs to be triggered, and also return when you want to be called again in micro seconds.
 For example if you wanted to check your event every millisecond, you would return 1000.
+Be very careful returning 0 here, as task manager uses unfair semantics; which means it will run a task with 0 time to go constantly.

 If during this poll, you determine that the event has triggered, you would then mark the event as triggered and return as normal.
 During this time, you could also mark the event as completed.
 The respective methods for this are shown below.
 Note that if you mark the event complete, from that point on it will no longer associated with task manager.
 If deleteWhenDone was true when the event was registered, it will also be deleted.